 Building a Control Plan with a Cross-Functional Team:

-For the Control Plan to be an effective method, it must be developed by a Cross Functional Team who uses different sources of information to build the document, including Flow Diagram, DFMEA & PFMEA, Lessons Learned, Special / Critical Characteristics Matrix, and more.
-The Control Plan is also part of the requirements for APQP & PPAP.
+For the control plan to be an effective method, it must be developed by a cross-functional team who uses different sources of information to build the document, including a flow diagram, DFMEA & PFMEA, lessons learned, a special / critical characteristics matrix, and more.
+The control plan is also part of the requirements for APQP & PPAP.

 - Prototype: The product is in the early phase of development.

 - Pre-launch: The prototype phase of the product is completed but no mass production yet.